 The log collector is the only reason we have Java installed, so that’s not OK, of course.

-The quick fix is to uninstall the new Java and reinstall the old one.
+The quick fix is to uninstall the new Java and reinstall the old one, then double-check the version number.
 That worked.
 But it’s not ideal.

 Nothing drove that home like the end of the day.
 At the end of the day, two penetration testers were talking about exploiting Java.